SHOP THE POST

 Step 2: Prepare the Sensitizing Solution

-The sensitizing solution is made by combining platinum and palladium salts with a solution of ferric oxalate.
-The sensitizing solution should be mixed just before use then applied to the paper.
-The solution should be handled carefully, as it is can be toxic.
+The sensitizing solution is prepared by combining platinum and palladium salts with a ferric oxalate solution.
+The sensitizing solution should be mixed just before use, then applied to the paper.
+The solution should be handled carefully, as it can be toxic.

 Step 3: Coat the Paper